ddev/ddev/docs/users/developer-tools.md

 ### DDEV and Composer

 ddev provides a built-in command to simplify use of [Composer](https://getcomposer.org/), the dependency manager for PHP, that allows a user to create and manage projects without having Composer installed on the host machine.
 Generally, executing any Composer command through DDEV is as simple as prepending the command with `ddev`.
-DDEV will execute the command at the project root in the web container, passing all arguments and flags to Composer.
+DDEV will execute the command at the project root in the web container, passing (almost) all arguments and flags to Composer.
 To execute Composer in other directories within the container, use `ddev ssh` or `ddev exec -d <dir>`.
 For example:

 `ddev composer help`
 `ddev composer require <package>`